National Ski Patrol History

 Skiing and snowboarding can be enjoyed in many ways.
 At areas you may see people using alpine skis, snowboards, telemark skis, cross country skis, and other specialized equipment, such as that used by the disabled.
 Regardless of how you decide to enjoy the slopes, always show courtesy to others and be aware that there are elements of risk in skiing that common sense and personal awareness can help reduce. and share with other skiers and riders the responsibility for a great skiing experience.

 Complete an application online at http://perfectnorth.com/ski_patrol_screenForm.php.
-Applications must be received no later than January 1, 2014 for the event on January 26, 2014.
+Applications for 2015-2016 candidacy will be taken thru January 1, 2015 for the event in January, 2015.
 Questions should be referred to email@example.com.
-(Minimum age requirement: applicants must turn 18 prior to Nov.
-1st, 2013.)
+(Minimum age requirement: applicants must turn 18 prior to November 1, 2015.)